Are AI Detectors Accurate? The Numbers and the Reasons They Fail (2026)

 Conclusion

-The accuracy problem is not a bug that will be fixed in the next update.
+The accuracy problem is not a bug that gets fixed in the next update.
 It comes from a structural mismatch between what detectors try to measure and what writing actually is: a mix of human effort, revision, assistance, and context that no classifier can fully decode.
+In high-stakes situations, that makes detector scores unfit to serve as proof of anything.

 Reference links